pik33/Retromachine-SID-player/README.md

-This is a nostalgic (not only) .sid file player for Raspberry Pi 2/3.
+This is a nostalgic (not only) .sid file player for Raspberry Pi 2/3 written in Pascal/asm.
+Lazarus 1.4 or newer needed for build this project from the source.
+Executable binary project1 included.
+To run executable, unpack the project files in any directory on the Raspberry Pi, do chmod +x project1 and run it from there

-To build this from the source, use Lazarus 1.4 or newer with SDL headers installed
+To build this from the source when in X, open the project1.lpi with Lazarus and build.
+When in command line mode, use make.

 Needs SDL 1.2

-To run executable file project1 unpack the project files in any directory on the Raspberry Pi and run it from there

 The project stage: working alpha